 - Through coursework and experiential participation in mounted production opportunities, you will learn aural and dramatic analysis, conceptualization, and research skills needed to plan designs and effectively present them to directors and other production team members.

-Class of 2020, Major in Theatre Arts with a concentration in Producing and Management
+Class of 2018, B.A. in Business with a concentration in Social Entrepreneurship and a minor in Economics

 MMC’s New York City